 Changes or alterations have been required in, or incorporated into, the Proposed Project Alternative which would avoid or substantially lessen this potentially significant environmental effect as identified in the FEIR/FEIS.
+Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding, and have been adopted by such other agency or can and should be adopted by such other agency.

 This intersection does not exist currently exist; however, unsignalized intersection operations at Oak Avenue Parkway/Middle Road would operate at unacceptable LOS D during either or both a.m./p.m. peak hours under the Proposed Project Alternative.
 This is a significant impact.

-Implementation of Mitigation Measure 3A.15-1f would reduce the significant impact on Intersection 44 to a less-than-significant level.
+Implementation of Mitigation Measure 3A.15-1f would reduce the significant impact on Intersection 44 to a less than- significant level.
 Implementation of the mitigation measure will improve operations to a LOS C or better condition.